DevDegree/dev-rps-devanandersen/README.md

+Finished everything??
+Looking for another challenge?

-# Exercise 1.3 - Rock Paper Scissors
+# Extra Challenge: Rock Paper Scissors

-Join the [Rock Paper Scissors](https://classroom.github.com/a/KIxcdzqt) GitHub Classroom assignment.
+1. Create a new branch.

-1. Write a Ruby program that asks two players to enter either Rock, Paper or Scissors and then outputs the outcome of the game.
+2. Write a Ruby program that asks two players to enter either Rock, Paper or Scissors and then outputs the outcome of the game.

 > Note: You should check whether their is valid.
 If it is invalid, say "No cheaters!
 Only Rock, Paper or Scissors are allowed.